DRMorris-IT-Services/backupmodule/README.md

 This Laravel package allows users to quickly and simply backup your Laravel app database and "./storage" directory into Amazon s3 Storage.

-This package is designed to be used along side other packages and services provided by DRMorris IT Services.
+This package is designed to be used along side other packages provided by DRMorris IT Services.
 For more information, check out www.drmorris-itservices.de

 ## Installation